Research

 • Nian, Y., Gao, Z., & Zhao, X.(2021).
 Developing an economic decision-support tool for growers’ adoption of vegetable grafting production in the United States.
 Acta Horticlturae, 2021:1302.
 DOI:10.17660/ActaHortic.2021.1302.18.

-• Optimizing agricultural climate-adaptative policy bundles: Impact of crop insurance program and financial assistance policy on farmers’ climate resilient technology adoption dynamics (with Zhifeng Gao, Charles Moss, Xin Zhao & Kimberly Morgan)
+• Optimizing agricultural climate-adaptative policy bundles: Impact of crop insurance program and financial assistance policy on farmers’ climate resilient technology adoption dynamics (with Zhifeng Gao)

 Abstract: Extreme weather events pose an increasing challenge to the specialty crop sector in the U.S., prompting policymakers to implement various climate-adaptive policies to help farmers mitigate these challenges.
 This study develops a framework in an agent-based model to analyze how the interactions between crop insurance and financial assistance affect farmers’s adoption of climate-resilient production systems to mitigate increasing tropical cyclone risks.
 The model simulates farmers’ dynamic adaptation behaviors by coupling farmers’ heterogeneous decision-making processes, risk preferences, loss aversion, extreme weather risk perception, and social networks.
 We find that financial assistance policies can encourage farmers to adopt more climate-resilient systems to shield crops from extreme weather events when the extreme weather risk is moderate.
 However, when extreme weather risks become high, financial assistance alone is insufficient to drive adoption.
 In addition, crop insurance programs tailored to different production systems are more effective than universal insurance programs to promote the adoption of climate-resilient production systems.
 For optimal policy design, integrating these policies—such as linking crop insurance premium reductions to high tunnel adoption—could create more substantial incentives for farmers to participate in both programs.
 It would enhance risk reduction, improve resource allocation, and maximize public investment efficiency.